-WHEREAS, the City Council confirmed approval of the existing policy on June 5, 2023 by way of Ordinance No. 836; and
+WHEREAS, the City Council confirmed approval of the existing policy on June 5, 2023 by way of Ordinance No. 836 and again on July 1, 2024 with Ordinance No. 842; and

-WHEREAS, the Chief of Police has presented the Military Equipment Use 2023 Annual Report to the City Council and posted the report on its webpage; and
+WHEREAS, the Chief of Police has presented the Military Equipment Use 2024 Annual Report to the City Council and posted the report on its webpage; and

-WHEREAS, on June 17, 2024 the City held a well-publicized public meeting where questions and concerns regarding the policy or the equipment authorized thereunder could be heard and addressed by the Chief of Police and the City Council.
+WHEREAS, on June 2, 2025 the City held a well-publicized public meeting where questions and concerns regarding the policy or the equipment authorized thereunder could be heard and addressed by the Chief of Police and the City Council.